MoroccanGeek/CRM-CustomerRelationshipManager/README.md

 ### Prerequisites

-Must Install Maven, or if you're using Eclipse JEE IDE, make sure that m2e plugin is installed
+1 - Must Install Maven, or if you're using Eclipse JEE IDE, make sure that m2e plugin is installed.

+2 - Check SQL scripts to create the Database.

 ## Built With